 Psoriasis and Your Child’s Emotions

-This condition can have a big effect on your child's mood and how he sees himself.
-To support your child and help her feel better:
+This condition can have a big effect on your child's mood and how they see themselves.
+To support your child and help them feel better:

 - Focus on facts.
 Don't focus too much on the disease.
 Your child should never feel bad or different for having psoriasis.
-Try to keep discussions about her psoriasis matter-of-fact, not overly emotional.
+Try to keep discussions about their psoriasis matter-of-fact, not overly emotional.

 - Talk about feelings.
 Teach young children to name their feelings, especially when a symptom develops.
 Make a "happy" and "sad" feelings word list.
 Some symptoms may not bother them as much as they may bother you.
 This can help you understand how their disease affects their mood.

 - Let them decide.
 Give your child some power over the condition.
 For example, let an older child have a say in treatment.
-She might want a cream instead of a greasy ointment.
-Or she could choose a phototherapy session time.
+They might want a cream instead of a greasy ointment.
+Or they could choose a phototherapy session time.

 - Let go.
 Give your child support and understanding.
-Recognize that as your child gets older, he may turn to friends for support instead of you.
+Recognize that as your child gets older, they may turn to friends for support instead of you.
 This is OK.
-It's important for your child to stay connected to his peers.
+It's important for your child to stay connected to their peers.

 - Spread the word.
 Educate your child about the condition at an early age.
-Encourage her to talk to friends about it.
+Encourage them to talk to friends about it.
 That can keep stigmatization, bullying, and social withdrawal at bay.

 Consider therapy.
 It can be a big help to any kid with psoriasis, even right after the diagnosis.
 Therapists can offer kids with long-term diseases practical ways to deal with daily life and issues with friends and classmates.
 Kids with psoriasis have a higher chance of getting low self-esteem and depression.
 Schedule an appointment with a therapist, such as a child psychologist or social worker, if you see that your child: